JoBeGaming/prOREposals/VSADE-and-Roles.md

 - 2x2 Builder Plot (512x512 is connected)
 - Access to MCHRPS server
 - Bigger WE Size limit
+- A second plot on the `/play` server.
 - WE on the `/play` server.

 ## Proposed Roles (Permissions)